skiadas/WebAppsCourse/notes/sample_page.md

 - We give it a fixed height, set to 2 "ems".
 An `em` is a measurement unit representing the font size.
 Values specified in ems will scale if you zoom in/out of the page.
 - We give it a width of `auto`, meaning that it will maintain the image's width/height ratio.
 Otherwise the image would appear distorted.
 - We add a 1px padding around the image.
-- We set the background color of the image to be white (we will use a different background color for the rest of the header in a moment).
+- We set the background color of the image to be black (we will use a different background color for the rest of the header in a moment).
 - We put a slight border to it.
 This is a "compound rule", where we set multiple border properties at once (border-size, border-style, border-color).
 - We have specified the color here by name.
 A number of colors can be specified that way.
 We can also specify colors via RGB values, and we will do so in the rest.
-- Floating makes the image not occupy a whole line on its own.
-The heading will then be on the same line as the image.

 ### Basic layout